salvadorgonmo/pokedex/README.md

-This is a repository that will store a pokedex with characteristics about some pokemons.
+This is a repository that will store a pokedex with characteristics about some pokemons and details.